mykolazaiarnyi/ToDoApi/readme.md

-# Sample API using CosmosDB + EF Core
+# Sample API using CosmosDB + EF Core using .NET 6